Goldman-Turaev formality from the Kontsevich integral: Introduction

 \subsection{Organisation}

 Section~\ref{sec:conceptsum} gives a general algebraic framework for how the Goldman--Turaev operations are induced by tangle operations.
 In Section \ref{sec:Prelims} we give a brief overview of the Kontsevich integral and the Goldman Turaev Lie bialgebra.
 In Section \ref{sec:TangleSetUp}, we define tangles in handlebodies, relevant operations and Vassiliev filtrations.
 We identify the associated graded space of tangles as a space of chord diagrams, and introduce the Conway skein quotient.
-In Section \ref{sec:IdentifyingGTinCON}, we identify the Goldman--Turaev Lie biaglebra in a low filtration degree, and prove the main result in two theorems: Theorem \ref{thm:Cube_for_bracket} and \ref{thm:cobrackethomomorphic}.
+In Section \ref{sec:IdentifyingGTinCON}, we identify the Goldman--Turaev Lie bialgebra in a low filtration degree, and prove the main result in two theorems: Theorem \ref{thm:Cube_for_bracket} and \ref{thm:cobrackethomomorphic}.

-\emph{Acknowledgements.} We are grateful to Anton Alekseev, Gwenel Massuyeau, and Yusuke Kuno for fruitful conversations.
+\emph{Acknowledgements.} We are truly grateful to the Anonymous Referee for many insightful comments and suggestions which substantially improved on the first version of this paper.
+We thank Anton Alekseev, Gwena\"el Massuyeau, and Yusuke Kuno for many fruitful conversations.
 DBN was supported by NSERC RGPIN 262178 and RGPIN-2018-04350, and by The Chu Family Foundation (NYC).
 ZD was partially supported by the ARC DECRA Fellowship DE170101128.
 NS was supported by the National Science Foundation under Grant No. DMS-1929284 while in residence at the Institute for Computational and Experimental Research in Mathematics in Providence, RI, during the Braids Program.
 NS was also supported by the National Science Foundation under Grant No. DMS-2532699.
-We thank the Sydney Mathematical Research Institute and the University of Sydney for their hospitality, and funding for multiple research visits.
+We thank the Sydney Mathematical Research Institute and the University of Sydney for their hospitality and funding for multiple research visits.